EwanClarke/orienteering-problem-api/README.md

 ## Overview

 This repository contains a Python FastAPI application that exposes an orienteering solver endpoint (/solve).
 The heavy lifting solver is implemented in C++ and exposed to Python through pybind11 (package: `orienteering_solver`).
-The Python side converts JSON -> Pydantic models -> a small pybind11 DTO and calls the native solver.
 The api accepts both complete adjacency matrices and lists of locations (pairs of latitude and longitude values) which are used to construct a complete geodesic adjacency matrix, with plans to allow matrix construction based on transportation networks.

 ## Installation